Ninja-Squad/data-discovery/README.md

     ./gradlew assemble -Papp=wheatis

+which is a shortcut for

+   ./gradlew assemble -Papp=wheatis && java -jar path/to/wheatis.jar

 This will build a standalone jar at `backend/build/libs/`, that you can run with either:

     java -jar backend/build/libs/rare.jar